Grief Counseling for Complicated Loss, Guilt, & Emotional Overwhelm

 • A loss of meaning or satisfaction in things that used to feel easy

-This is what complicated grief or unresolved trauma looks like.
+This is what complex grief looks like.

 Especially when: